awsdocs/amazon-athena-user-guide/doc_source/tables-location-format.md

 s3://bucketname/keyname/
 ```

+Do not use any of the following items in file locations\.

-+ Do not use filenames, wildcards, or glob patterns for specifying file locations\.
++ Do not use filenames, underscores, wildcards, or glob patterns for specifying file locations\.

 + Do not add the full HTTP notation, such as `s3.amazon.com` to the Amazon S3 bucket path\.